-Answer Key: (1) No. Stocks go up and down.
+Answer Key.
+(1) No. Stocks go up and down.
 If the stock market had a major decline, the value of the fund might not be enough.
 For goals with a short-term time horizon, low-risk investments are best.
 (2) A savings account alone will not earn enough money to outpace the effects of inflation on purchasing power or enable one to reach long-term goals.
 Stocks offer the chance of higher returns but can also lose value.
-Bonds offer a steady flow of interest income but tend to have one to reach long-term goals.
-Stocks offer the chance of higher returns but can also lose value.
-Bonds offer a steady flow of interest income but tend to have one to reach long-term stain stocks.
+Bonds offer a steady flow of interest income but tend to have there isn't as much time to recover from significant investment losses, and income from investments is an important source of income for retirees. stocks and buy more bonds.
+(4) With investments, risk means that there is a chance that the value of the investments will decline.
+As people approach retirement, lower investment returns than stocks.
 (3) As people age and get closer to retirement, they usually want to increase their overall percentage of bonds.
 They should periodically check their allocation percentages to make sure they're close to their target.
-If, for example, stock values increase a lot, they might want to sell some stocks and buy more bonds.
-(4) With investments, risk means that there is a chance that the value of the investments will decline.
-As people approach retirement, stocks and buy more bonds.
-(4) With investments, risk means that there is a chance that the value of the investments will decline.
-As people approach retirement, there isn't as much time to recover from significant investments in investments will decline.
-As people approach retirement, there isn't as much time to recover from significant investments in investments is an important source of income for retirees.
+If, for example, stock values increase a lot, they might want to sell some